andygoldschmidt/kiefer/docs/installation.rst

 Installation
 ============

 Installing `kiefer` is pretty simple.
-You can either install it from the PyPI or from source.
+You can either install it from PyPI or from source.

 Installing from PyPI
 --------------------